Dating Disasters: Saga of A Single Girl - The Game Player

 "I used to know how to play hot cross buns on the piano.
 No big deal.
 Keep it in your pants.
 I know that's a huge turn on.
 Just try and control yourself Ellyn."

-Ahem - what?!
+Huh?!
 Okay, I get that this was a joke!
-I'm not that much a prude that I don't recognize that, and trust me, I make sexual jokes with people who I know quite well, but not with people I've just met.
+I'm not that much a prude that I don't recognize that, and trust me, I make sexual jokes with my friends, but not with people I've just met.
 My discomfort with Mr. self-proclaimed cocky douche bag was escalating more and more.
 I mean honesty - what do you say to that?
-Anything flirty and playful would demonstrate something that I wasn't thinking, and would suggest I was comfortable with that at this point, and I wasn't.
+Anything flirty and playful would demonstrate something what I wasn't thinking, and would suggest I was comfortable with that at this point, and I wasn't.
 And for me to say, "Um no it's not a turn on" would just come off as bitchy.
 So I just left it as is.

 Then he made a complete 180...